OliverButlerSU/SpaceCowboy/out/production/Space Cowboys/SpaceCowboy/SotonUni/Challenge3/README.txt

        endFunc
        goto Hello" : Creates a method called Hello and then runs the method Hello

+Functions should not be created in themselves, and all variables are global variables, meaning any you define or use in one function will work outside the function too.

+Functions must be initialised first before using them.
+You cannot access a function that has yet to be created.

 You should not use a ';' at the end of each line, and each line is taken as a new statement meaning you cannot combine multiple lines of code into 1.
 It will run (usually) but it will not read anything past it.